 The Oscar Schmidt Company

-The company instrumental in the development of the mandolin harp is the Oscar Schmidt Company of Jersey City, New Jersey.
-Although the company also had five factories throughout Europe, it was the Jersey City factory, founded in 1879, where the mandolin harp began.
+The company instrumental in developing the mandolin harp is the Oscar Schmidt Company of Jersey City, New Jersey.
+Although the company also had five factories scattered throughout Europe, it was the Jersey City factory, founded in 1879, where mandolin harp production began.

-Through the early part of the twentieth century Oscar Schmidt partnered with Friederich Menzenhauer, a well-known inventor of musical instruments including the guitar-zither, metallophone zither and harp cithern.
+Through the early part of the twentieth century, Oscar Schmidt partnered with Friederich Menzenhauer, a well-known inventor of musical instruments including the guitar-zither, metallophone zither and harp cithern, to continue improving on their mandolin harps.
 Many of the existing early mandolin harps have the Menzenhauer & Schmidt labels attached.

 There are three basic body styles of mandolin harps: